You’ve dreamed. You’ve planned. You’ve built and now you’re finally able to start your drying fire.

 Now sometimes, on rare occasions, something does go wrong with a build and the cracking is structural, which means a rebuild is inevitable.
 But that scenario is a rare occurrence and usually a structural failure is caused by trying to short cut a step or two.
 I have seen and consulted on lots of builds and when I say rare, I mean like 1 oven in 100 has problems that warrant a complete tear down.

 Something I’ve learned over the years is that oven building is pretty forgiving.
 I mean, it’s pretty hard to build an oven that is a complete failure.
-Of course there are always improvements that can be made to any build and certain basic guidelines to stick to as you complete each step.
+Of course there are always improvements that can be made to any build and certain basic guidelines to stick to as you complete each step, for this using different tools from the Toolsturf site could be essential to doing these buildings.
 All the information is out there to help you with questions.
 As always, feel free to leave a comment or join our forum, where there are many experienced builders with a wealth of knowledge and an eagerness to help you succeed with your project.